European Studies BA

 European Studies is an interdisciplinary major that focuses on Europe's rich cultural legacies and its ongoing contributions to the modern world.
 Designed for students who are particularly drawn to European history, culture, politics, and languages, this highly flexible degree allows students to complete classes in everything from medieval art and literature to EU-era politics and economics.
 By receiving training in a range of disciplines, students develop a strong understanding of European history, culture, and current affairs, and marketable skills as clear writers, careful thinkers, perceptive readers, and global citizens.

-Demonstrate advanced factual knowledge of European geography, history, politics, and cultures.
+Demonstrate advanced factual knowledge of European geographies, histories, politics, and cultures.

-Show proficiency in analyzing and interpreting specific European topics at an in-depth level using major theories, concepts, and ideas from the core European Studies disciplines (history, political science, and the humanities).
+Show proficiency in analyzing and interpreting specific European topics at an in-depth level using major theories and concepts from the core European Studies disciplines (history, political science, and the humanities).

-Develop the intellectual curiosity and habits of thought that will lead to life-long learning and continued investment in European history, literature, culture, languages, and current affairs.
+Develop the intellectual curiosity and habits of thought that will lead to life-long learning and continued engagement with European history, literature, culture, languages, and current affairs.

-Demonstrate the ability to read and communicate, both orally and in writing, in a European language besides English.
+Demonstrate the ability to read and communicate, both verbally and in writing, in a European language other than English.

 Evidence of Learning